 Just enter some basic contact info, pick a password, and start analyzing data!

 You can add sequencing data from your ATCC Microbiome Standards into your One Codex account by navigating the ATCC Standards page , and simply dragging and dropping your FASTQ file(s) directly into the One Codex website.
+Analysis of your ATCC Microbiome Standards is free, and any samples you analyze will not be billed.

 Don't have a file handy?
 Feel free to use this FASTQ dataset for the rest of the tutorial: MSA-1000 example (16S).